mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 # Output = ['¡Hola, ¿cómo estás?']
 ```

-To use mlflow evaluate we need to prepare some sample data to provide as input to our LLM.
+To use MLflow evaluate we need to prepare some sample data to provide as input to our LLM.
 In our scenario this would be the material the company is trying to translate.

 In this example we will define some common english expressions which we want translated.